Contractive coupling rates and curvature lower bounds for Markov chains: Applications

-\begin{remark} The entropic curvature of the Bernoulli Laplace model has been studied before (see \cite{erbar-maas-tetali}), also in the more general case of non homogeneous rates (see \cite{fat-maa-2016}).
-In the homogenous setting, our result for $\theta = \theta_1$ recovers the same (best known) lower bound of \cite{erbar-maas-tetali}. \end{remark}
+\begin{remark} The entropic curvature of the Bernoulli--Laplace model has been studied before \cite{erbar-maas-tetali}, also in the more general case of non-homogeneous rates \cite{fat-maa-2016}.
+In the homogeneous setting, our result for $\theta = \theta_1$ recovers the same (best known) lower bound of \cite{erbar-maas-tetali}. \end{remark}